micmejia/bible-dump/AMPC/Luke/Luke 18.md

-And a certain ruler asked Him, Good Teacher [You who are [^m]essentially and perfectly [^n]morally good], what shall I do to inherit eternal life [to partake of eternal salvation in the Messiah's kingdom]?
+And a certain ruler asked Him, Good Teacher [You who are essentially and perfectly morally good], what shall I do to inherit eternal life [to partake of eternal salvation in the Messiah's kingdom]?